Joy879/ADS_REV_code/035 Lesson Final  Project & Deployment/Final Project Guidelines Notes/README.md

 - [ ] your project code files
 - [ ] a link to your dashboard in the About section
 - [ ] A presentation slide for the project (if any)
-- [ ] A README.md containing a detailed description of what the project entails
+- [ ] A README.md containing a detailed description of what the project entails.
+Ensure it includes the title of the project, and subsections detailing what you did in each phase of the CRISP-DM lifecycle.
+You can also highlight challenges you faced, possible solutions, and future plans.

 You can check out these simple guides on how to do ML projects:
 * [How to develop unique project ideas](https://towardsdatascience.com/5-steps-to-develop-unique-data-science-project-ideas-6c2b3a0014b)